aygold92/goldberg-tax-law-frontend/docs/edit_page/edit_feature_page.md

 * `checkFilePage`

 ##### PDF display
 The pdf file should be loaded into an iframe from azure on page load and be automatically set to the first page of the statement.
-The display should be draggable to anywhere on the page and be resizable, but will initially show up under the Transactions table and be the full width of the screen.
+There should be a toggle button which allows the user to choose whether the display shows up next to the Transactions Table (side by side mode), or under the table (stacked mode).
+Default is side by side.
 You can load the PDF by calling the `RequestSasToken` API and then constructing the URL to the file as `https://${storageAccountName}.blob.core.windows.net/${clientName}-input/${sourceFilename}.json?${sasToken}`, where sourceFilename is `filename` from the `ClassifiedPdfMetadata` object

 ### Component Layout